pryv/config-template-pryv.io/pryv.io/cluster/upgrades/from-1.5-to-1.6/CONFIG-UPGRADE-FROM-1.5-TO-1.6.md

 You must edit `config-leader/conf/platform.yml` file with the values provided below.

 #### New config values
-1. (No action needed for cluster mode) By default now Pryv comes as a single node and for cluster mode to work, SINGLE_NODE:IS_ACTIVE should be set to false as in the SINGLE_NODE.
+1. (No action needed for cluster mode) By default now Pryv comes as a single node and for cluster mode to work, MACHINES_AND_PLATFORM_SETTINGS:settings:SINGLE_NODE:IS_ACTIVE should be set to false as in the default platform.yml file.
 2. Now user registration could be customized by appending CUSTOM_SYSTEM_STREAMS:account parameter list.
 ```
 Default CUSTOM_SYSTEM_STREAMS value is email field because